gemfire/gemfire-examples/compression/README.md

 limitations under the License.
 -->

-# Geode Compression example
+# GemFire Compression example

 This is a simple example that demonstrates enabling Compression in a replicated region.
-The Default compression algorithm included with Geode is Snappy.
+The Default compression algorithm included with GemFire is Snappy.
 Additionally, you can specify your own compressor algorithm as well by implementing `org.apache.geode.compression.Compression` Interface.
-For enabling compression on a Geode region you can follow the official [document](https://geode.apache.org/docs/guide/113/managing/region_compression.html#topic_inm_whc_gl).
+For enabling compression on a GemFire region you can follow the official [document](https://geode.apache.org/docs/guide/113/managing/region_compression.html#topic_inm_whc_gl).

-This example assumes you have installed Java and Geode.
+This example assumes you have installed JDK11 and GemFire.

 ## Steps